valid4j/valid4j/src/site/markdown/concepts.md

       private static boolean isValid(int i) { ... }
     }

-When specifying your contracts, provide your clients with a public interface to make it possible for them to fulfill their obligations.
+When specifying contracts, provide clients with a public interface to make it possible for them to fulfill their obligations.
 Using private methods as a contract specification makes the class pretty useless.
 No client can fulfill their responsibilities if it's not possible for them to check if they actually _have_ fulfilled them.

-## Contracts vs. error handling
+# Contracts vs. error handling

 Contracts is not error handling!
 Error handling is not contracts!

 Use contracts to ensure the correctness of a program.
-Contracts are used to detect logical errors or internal contradictions, making sure that the collaborating classes that constitute your program fulfill their obligations.
-Do not use contracts to deal with situations that couldn't be considered in your control, like invalid user input, network connection errors, or file system issues.
+Contracts are used to detect logical errors or internal contradictions, making sure that the collaborating classes that constitute the program fulfill their obligations.
+Do not use contracts to deal with situations that couldn't be considered to be in our control, like invalid user input, network connection errors, or file system issues.
 Contracts are no substitute for proper error handling and recovery.

 Use error handling to ensure the robustness of a program.
-To deal with exceptional cases outside your control, like erroneous user input or failed network connections, we need error handling.
+To deal with exceptional cases outside our control, like erroneous user input or failed network connections, we need error handling.
 Do not use error handling to deal with logical errors, i.e. programming errors.

     // Example of using contracts when creating new instances of Country